Melbourne · pool surrounds

 • Inadequate sealing advice — Either skipping guidance entirely or specifying the wrong product for splash exposure.

-When to involve Made By Mobbs
+When it helps to bring in Made By Mobbs

 Pool paving should be considered alongside planting, lighting, fencing, levels and outdoor entertaining.
 A pool deck that ignores how you move from kitchen to water to lawn rarely feels finished.